Exhibits at Jewish Museum Milwaukee explore the breadth of the Jewish experience and offer visitors to connect through history, culture and the arts.

 Celebrate the creative contributions, imaginative mind and indelible legacy of the beloved artist, teacher, Milwaukee community member and consummate observer, Adolph Rosenblatt.
 From paintings and drawings, to bronze cast works, ceramic figures, sculptural tableaus and large-scale installations, Adolph’s pieces offer a unique window into both historic and contemporary life.
 The layers of visual depth which comprise his work reveal the expressive spontaneity of his philosophy and process.

-Sponsored by: Albert & Ann Deshur Memorial Fund ∙ Lubar Family Foundation ∙ An Anonymous Fund of the Jewish Community Foundation ∙ The Mae E. Demmer Charitable Trust ∙ The Goldman Family ∙ Suzy B. Ettinger Foundation ∙ Max Samson
+Sponsored by: Albert & Ann Deshur Memorial Fund ∙ Lubar Family Foundation ∙ An Anonymous Fund of the Jewish Community Foundation ∙ The Mae E. Demmer Charitable Trust ∙ The Goldman Families ∙ Suzy B. Ettinger Foundation ∙ Max Samson & Nancy Pinter ∙ Eastside Business Improvement District

 The Seventh Day: Revisiting Shabbat